 Delegates attending this course will benefit from an introductory overview of the terminology and classification of cancer and the principle issues in its treatment.
-Commonly available anti-cancer drugs will be reviewed with emphasis on mode of action, dose intensity and chemotherapy regimes.
-The range of side effects of cancer treatments will be studied in detail.
-Quality of life issues in terms of overall assessment and result interpretation will also be discussed.
+Commonly available anti-cancer drugs will be reviewed, including immunotherapies.
+The range of side-effects of cancer treatments will be studied in detail.
+Quality-of-life issues in terms of overall assessment and result interpretation will also be discussed.

 The limitations of cytotoxic drugs currently available are well known.
 With this in mind, the course includes in-depth discussion on new drug development and identification of new pharmacological targets of particular interest and value.
 Clinical trial design issues will also be included.